NaNorNull/cfkvdb/README.md

 The third is a static site found in the `hugo` directory that can be deployed via Cloudflare pages to perform the same tests as found in `index.js`.

+Sample Pages / Functions structures also exist to use as part of the Functions capability built into Pages.
+See the functions directory.
+This is functionally equivalent to the hugo pages that call the service via an external workers call.

 ## Deploying
 To use, clone this repository and use wrangler to publish to your worker.
 Copy `wrangler template.toml` into `wrangler.toml` and update the configuration to match the worker settings.
 See [Cloudflare Workers - getting started guide](https://developers.cloudflare.com/workers/get-started/guide).
 Go to: https://abc.dev.workers.dev/query/1/test replacing `abc`, `def`, and `query` with the values assigned to the worker environment to run the test.
 Disable `ALLOW_TEST` environment variable when not testing.